math-nao/isis/README.md

 ### in(value1, value2 ..., valueN)

-Asserts that the strin|number target matches at least one element in `value` list.
+Asserts that the strin|number|array target matches at least one element in `value` list.

 ``` js
     var is = require('saguaro');